userxtasy/lil_backup_script/README.md

   sudo adduser backup_usr     //create the user

-We will need to create a jail with the
+We will need to create a jail with the chroot tool.